eProsima-Private/AML-Tools/docs/rst/tutorials/multiclass_classifier_mnist.rst

 or
 `Huggingface <https://huggingface.co/datasets/ylecun/mnist>`__.

+We provide a Python module, ``MNIST.py``,  with a series of helper functions to load and preprocess the dataset.
 The ``mnistGenerator`` searches and loads the datasets and provides functionality to load individual digits.
 The enum ``datasetType`` is used to select from which dataset (training, test or validation) samples come from.